Problem Gambling Services - Graduate School of Education and Counseling - Lewis & Clark

 Fees and Services

-We provide free, state-funded, confidential treatment to Oregon residents who have gambling problems and their families or friends.
-Washington residents (and their families) who do the majority of their gambling with Oregon Lottery products can also receive free services.
+We provide free, confidential treatment to Oregon residents who have gambling problems and their families or friends.
+Treatment is funded by the Oregon Lottery.

 Our history with problem gambling treatment

-The Professional Mental Health and Addictions Counseling Program (PMHC-A) at Lewis & Clark Graduate School of Education and Counseling has a long and productive history of working to address issues related to problem gambling in the State of Oregon.
+The Professional Mental Health and Addictions Counseling Program (PMHC-A) at Lewis & Clark Graduate School of Education and Counseling has a long and productive history of working to address issues related to problem gambling in Oregon.
 PMHC-A has collaborated closely with the Oregon Problem Gambling Services (OPGS) and the Oregon Council on Problem Gambling (OCPG) to develop and implement gambling counselor training courses.

 The clinic employs Feedback-Informed Treatment, where individuals who receive services give PGS written feedback each week about whether and how their lives are changing, and they also rate their experience with their counselor.
 This written feedback is sent to a national database that evaluates PGS outcomes in real time and compares them to other U.S. treatment programs.
 The national database consistently scores PGS as “Highly Effective.”

-Call 503-768-6325 for free gambling treatment services.
-Located near downtown Portland.
+Call 503-768-6325 for free, confidential problem gambling counseling at our clinic located near downtown Portland.